PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

         case (except if we receive the direct request from the Data Subject).

-    3. The Users must be informed by the Privacy Policy accessible at Playform’s website and provided during the user registration.
+    3. The Users must be informed by the Privacy Policy accessible at PlayForm’s website and provided during the user registration.
 The employees and contractors must be informed by a standalone employee privacy statement, which explains the details described in p.
 6.2.2 in a case-based manner, describing the particular purposes and activities.

-    4. Playform must inform Data Subjects about data processing, including any new processing activity introduced at Playform within the following
+    4. PlayForm must inform Data Subjects about data processing, including any new processing activity introduced at PlayForm within the following
         term:

         -   if personal data is collected from the data subject directly, the